content-left-bg.png

 Image 1 – Early childhood grants management framework

-The Early childhood grants management procedure details roles, responsibilities and operational processes for effective delivery of end to end grants management.
+The Early childhood grants management procedure details roles, responsibilities and operational processes for the effective delivery of end-to-end grants management.

-Grants management will operate using good governance and clear accountability for all parties involved ensuring individuals and organisations are answerable for their plans, decisions, actions and results.
-The principles, elements and mechanisms used to ensure effective governance of ECEI grants management align with the department’s Corporate governance framework.
+Grants management will operate using good governance and clear accountability for all parties involved, ensuring individuals and organisations are accountable for their plans, decisions, actions and results.
+The principles, elements and mechanisms used to ensure effective governance of EC grants management align with the department’s Governance frameworkand Decision-making framework.

-When managing grant programs, ECEI must appreciate and acknowledge that applicants have a right to:
+When managing grant programs, EC must appreciate and acknowledge that applicants have a right to:

-• seek information about grant processes and the outcomes of processes;
+• seek information about grant processes and their outcomes

 • be informed of the conduct expected of them.

-Complaints received about a grants management activity or outcome will be managed in accordance with the department’s Customer complaints management policy.
+Complaints received about a grants management activity or outcome will be managed in accordance with the department’s Customer complaints management procedure.

 • any changes in policy, legislation or organisational structure.